praveena2j/RJCMA/README.md

 In this work, we present Recursive Joint Cross-Modal Attention across audio, visual and text modalities for dimensional emotion recognition.
 We submitted our results on test set for Valence-arousal challenge of 6th ABAW competition.

 ## References
-If you find this work useful in your research, please cite it.
+If you find this work useful in your research, please consider citing our work :pencil: and giving a star :star2: :
 ```bibtex
 @article{praveen2024recursive,
   title={Recursive Cross-Modal Attention for Multimodal Fusion in Dimensional Emotion Recognition},